Skip to content

 pip install mech-client

 b.
-Click on the account icon, then on “Add account or hardware wallet”, then “Add a new Ethereum account”, provide a name for the account and then click on “Add account”;
+Click on the account icon, then select “Add account or hardware wallet”, then “Add a new Ethereum account”.
+Provide a name for the account and click “Add account”.

 1. How to Send a request to a Mech (registered on the Mech MarketPlace)

-In order to send a request to a Mech which is registered on the Mech Marketplace, follow the instructions below, after a setup.
+To send a request to a Mech that is accessible through the Mech Marketplace, first complete the setup, then follow the instructions below.

 1. 1.
 Choosing a Mech

-You will then see the list of available Mech Marketplace Mechs.
+You will then see a list of available Mechs.

 1. 2.
 In terminal